Pylons/pyramid/docs/narr/introduction.rst

 applications are easy to understand because all the information about the application lives in a single place, and you can deploy them without needing to understand much about Python distributions and packaging.
-Pyramid isn't really marketed as a "microframework", but it allows you to do almost everything that frameworks that are marketed as "micro" offer in very similar ways.
+Pyramid isn't really marketed as a microframework, but it allows you to do almost everything that frameworks that are marketed as "micro" offer in very similar ways.